 - If you are handed a small card asking for money, don’t take the card.
 They will want it back… with some money.

-- Our go to book was Rick Steve’s Mediterranean Cruise Ports.
-It was carried with us to every stop we made and was very informative!
+- Our go-to book was Rick Steve’s Mediterranean Cruise Ports.
+I carried it with us to every stop we made and found it very informative!